 Using energy tax incentives can be a powerful way to attract investors and lenders to a real estate project that includes energy-efficient features.
 The credits can be used to offset a significant portion of the cost of energy efficiency improvements, making it more financially feasible for investors and lenders.
 In addition, energy-efficient buildings can be more attractive to tenants and buyers, resulting in a positive impact on property values and economic development.

 Our Energy Tax Credits & Incentives team has saved companies thousands of dollars through utilizing energy tax credits and supporting clean energy production, advanced manufacturing and energy-efficient construction.
+Learn more with our case studies on optimizing tax credits for real estate and construction firms and how Section 45L helped a construction firm save over $350,000.

 State Credits and Incentives